Western International High School: History

 The school opened in 1898 as "Western High School."
 The Webster School held high school classes on a temporary basis until Western was built.

-On 26 February 1935 Western High School's campus was destroyed by a fire.
+On February 26, 1935, Western High School's campus was destroyed by a fire.
+No classes occurred during the incident.
 Western received a new campus as part of the Public Works Administration projects. $216,381 (around $ when adjusted for inflation) in federal aid was used to rebuild the school.

 Western International previously had a rivalry with Southwestern High School.
 In 2012 Southwestern closed, and part of its boundary was reassigned to Western International.
 Students from both schools protested the closure of Southwestern, the perceived quality of education, and DPS policies.
 As a result, over 100 students from Western received suspensions, with several also receiving tickets from police officers.
 In response several students started a "freedom school" so they could receive education during their suspensions.

 In 2015 DPS designated Western as part of the "Clark Park K-12 Educational Comunidad" ("Comunidad" means community in Spanish) along with Earhart and Maybury elementary schools.